Marketing

 Credits 3

-Focuses upon one area of the marketing mix–advertising.
+This course focuses upon one area of the marketing mix–advertising.
 Experiential learning is emphasized, and students are required to develop an advertising campaign for a client.
 Small groups form advertising agencies, with students assuming the roles of account executive, creative director, research director, media director, and promotion director.
 Each agency competes for the client’s account.

 MK 350: Sales Management